Using UnCSS and grunt-uncss with WordPress

 AshWhiting rees_will Ha! yeah, phantomjs seems to be pretty finicky with grunt-uncss.
 I get the same errors as well, I’ve also had to reinstall grunt-uncss because phantomjs seems to corrupt out every so often.
 Still an awesome script though!

-20. AshWhiting avatar
+20. AshWhiting Avatar

 AshWhiting